 Star Wars Pit Droids! is a kids game based on the comic relief characters from the podracing segments of The Phantom Menace.
 If this game was produced by serial arsonists, it could not have any less going for it.
 You’d be excused for passing it over.

-When I was a kid, I had this deep obsession with wanting to get a roller coaster video game.
-The object of my affection was Ultimate Ride, which looked incredible and extensive for its time.
-The demo took a full day to download on my dial-up connection, but in spite of my fervency, my old desktop computer didn’t meet the system requirements.
+At age 12, I had this deep obsession with wanting to get a roller coaster video game.
+The object of my affection was Ultimate Ride because of a glowing write-up in some computer magazine that made it look incredible and extensive for its time.
+There was no theme park administration involved, just building roller coasters, which was perfect for me.
+The demo took a full day to download on my dial-up connection, but in spite of my enthusiasm, my old desktop computer didn’t meet the system requirements.

 Many of the underdiscussed games featured on this blog tend to be a little rough and weird.
 Even perennial favorites like The Journeyman Project are a bit raw.
 Oddness makes an easy target for criticism or disinterest.
 That can partially explain their neglect on release.